Incoming Freshmen, 2013

 21. Are Honors students all pre-med students, or can English majors be in Honors too?

 A. We have students from almost every major in our program, from Ceramics to Electrical Engineering (and some students double majoring in both!).
 Honors can work with any major.
 If you have concerns, be sure to talk with one of our advisers about different academic options and how Honors can work for you.

 22. Is there an Honors housing option?

 A. Yes, there is!
-Honors Community housing is located in both Poplar and Hagget Hall.
+Honors Community housing is located in both Alder and Hagget Hall.
 It can be a great way to meet fellow Honors students and begin to form a community.
 We also have plenty of students who choose not to live in the Honors House, but they are still invited to attend events there and have a lot of fun in their own residence hall communities.
 You will receive more information about the Honors House in your invitation packet, or check out the Housing and Food Services website for more information about all of the special interest housing options.